|Causes Symptoms Diagnosis Home treatment Medical treatment Prevention|

-Urinalysis– May reveal concentrated urine which is alkaline, red blood cells, white blood cells, bacteria and sediment.
+- Urinalysis: A test of the cat’s urine which may reveal concentrated urine which is alkaline, red blood cells, white blood cells, bacteria, and sediment.

-Ultrasound – May reveal a thickening of the bladder and the presence of bladder stones or tumours (rare).
+- Ultrasound – An imaging technique using sound waves to evaluate the internal structures.
+This can reveal a thickening of the bladder and/or the presence of bladder stones or tumours (rare).

-Bacterial culture – If bacteria is found to be present in a properly collected (urine should be collected via cystocentesis, which involves inserting a fine needle through the abdominal wall and into the bladder, this prevents contamination of the sample) urine sample then your veterinarian may choose to perform a bacterial culture to identify the type of bacteria.
-This enables your veterinarian to determine the best type ofantibioticto treat the infection.
+- Bacterial culture – If bacteria is found to be present in a properly collected (urine should be collected via cystocentesis, which involves inserting a fine needle through the abdominal wall and into the bladder, to prevent contamination of the sample) urine sample then your veterinarian may choose to perform a bacterial culture to identify the type of bacteria.
+This enables your veterinarian to determine the best type of antibiotic to treat the infection.

 Treatment depends on the cause and severity of the condition.
 Finding and treating the underlying cause if possible.

-As stone build up is caused by urine which is too concentrated (and alkaline) it is important to try and get more fluids into your cat, to reduce the concentration of the urine.
-It is also beneficial to aim for a pH below 6.5. pH in a cat’s urine usually ranges from 5.5 to 8.0, but diets which result in < 6.5 decrease the chances of struvite crystals forming.
+- Increase fluids: As stone build up is caused by urine which is too concentrated (and alkaline) it is important to try and get more fluids into your cat, to reduce the concentration of the urine.
+It is also beneficial to aim for a pH below 6.5. pH in a cat’s urine usually ranges from 5.5 to 8.0, but diets which result in < 6.5 decreases the chances of struvite crystals forming.

 Severe cases will need to be treated on an in-patient basis and may include:

-Urine: If your cat is completely blocked then your veterinarian may extract urine by placing a syringe through the abdomen and directly into the bladder and draw our the urine.
+- Empty the bladder: If your cat is completely blocked then your veterinarian may extract urine by placing a syringe through the abdomen and directly into the bladder and draw out the urine.
 This is a fast and effective way of emptying out the bladder in an emergency situation.
 Alternatively, he may choose to catheterise the cat immediately.
 See below for info on catheterisation.

 The Cornell Book of Cats (p 227) – Edited by Mordecai Siegal.